 A federal appeals court in New York yesterday threw out one of the wire fraud charges, ruling that the trial judge should have let Levis argue that Doral used a hedging strategy that he reasonably believed limited Doral’s financial risks.

-Prosecutors claimed Levis manipulated the value of mortgage-related assets to inflate the price of Doral stock (DRL).
+Prosecutors claimed Levis manipulated the value of mortgage-related assets to inflate the price of Doral stock (DRL:US).
 In March 2005, the Levis family owned 8.2 percent of the company’s shares, prosecutors said.

 The case is U.S. v.
 Levis, 10-CR-4819, Second U.S. Circuit Court of Appeals (Manhattan).